kubernetes/community/contributors/design-proposals/local-storage-overview.md

        resources:
          limits:
            storage.kubernetes.io/logs: 200Mi
-           storage.kubernetes.io/overlay: 200Mi
+           storage.kubernetes.io/writable: 200Mi
        volumeMounts:
        - name: myEmptyDir
          mountPath: /mnt/data
      volumes:
      - name: myEmptyDir
        emptyDir:
-	     size: 1Gi
+	     sizeLimit: 1Gi
     ```

 4. Bob’s “foo” pod can use upto “200Mi” for its containers logs and writable layer each, and “1Gi” for its “myEmptyDir” volume.
-5. If Bob’s pod “foo” exceeds the “default” storage limits and gets evicted, then Bob can set a minimum storage requirement for his containers and a higher “capacity” for his EmptyDir volumes.
+5. If Bob’s pod “foo” exceeds the “default” storage limits and gets evicted, then Bob can set a minimum storage requirement for his containers and a higher `sizeLimit` for his EmptyDir volumes.

   ```yaml
   apiVersion: v1